 “I can live with all those moments, but I can’t live with second-and-20,” Wilcots said, referring to defense’s failure to stop the long pass to Jerry Rice that set up Montana’s game-winning TD pass to John Taylor with 34 seconds left.

-“We practiced that for two weeks and we ended up with three defensive backs colliding with
+“We practiced that for two weeks and we ended up with three defensive backs colliding with each other.”

 Bengals Still Feel Pain Of Almost, Not Quite